-The Nintendo Switch is clearly an awesome gaming system.
-It can be docked to your TV and played like a normal console, or it can be used in tabletop and handheld mode for when you're on the go.
-One of the things I've heard people complain about is how small and odd the Joy-Cons are.
-You could purchase the amazing Switch Pro controller, but it can be a little pricey.
-Fortunately, if you already own an Xbox One controller, there is a way to connect it to your Nintendo Switch and play wirelessly.
-Let me show you how it's done.
+The Nintendo Switch is clearly an awesome gaming system with a library of great games that you can enjoy whether it's docked to your TV, propped up on a tabletop, or used in handheld mode while on the go.
+One thing many avid gamers complain about is how small and oddly shaped the Joy-Cons are.
+You could purchase the amazing Switch Pro controller, but it's a little pricey.
+Fortunately, if you already own an Xbox One, you can connect your Xbox One controller with the Nintendo Switch and play wirelessly.
+Here's how to connect your Xbox One controller with the Nintendo Switch!

 - Adaptable: Mayflash Magic-NS Wireless Adapter ($20 at Amazon)

-Connecting your Xbox One Controller to the Switch
+Connect your Xbox One Controller with the Nintendo Switch

 Wireless tabletop mode